twistedpair/lustforge.com/content/post/2014-08-21-jenkins-vs-teamcity-the-better-ci-tool.md

 #### Conclusions and Disclaimers

 Give TeamCity a try.
 I&#8217;ve been loving it for <s>4</s> 6 years now and use it on every project.
 Do I work for JetBrains?
 Nope.
 Then why write this?
 Because everyone I talk to claims Jenkins is God&#8217;s gift to integration.
-It makes me think I&#8217;m must be taking crazy pills, so I&#8217;ve written this so someone out there can make a more informed CI tooling decision.
+It makes me think I'm must be taking crazy pills, so I&#8217;ve written this so someone out there can make a more informed CI tooling decision.

 #### Don&#8217;t Take My Word For It

-For all your know I&#8217;m a shill that screams at fire hydrants in the night.
+For all your know I'm a shill that screams at fire hydrants in the night.
 Read the top hits for &#8220;TeamCity vs Jenkins&#8221; and you&#8217;ll discover the same thesis.

   * [TeamCity vs Jenkins: Which is the Better Continuous Integration Server for .NET Development?][6]
   * [Moving to TeamCity from Jenkins][7]